One trade at a time -- unraveling the Equity Premium Puzzle: Results

 The solid upward-trending (red) line on Fig.~\ref{Fig:Rhist} is a bi-monthly report of the 10-year moving average of $\langle R\, \rangle_P$ for the investment which started on the 17th of May 2000 -- the first day for which we have market data.
 The 42 runs of this experiment are plotted by faint dashed lines across the same graph.
-Using only 2/3 of the data (10 out of 15 years) this experiment serves as a stability check and as an indicator for the termstructure of risk aversion.
-We see that the risk aversion levels are perturbed, but remain realistic.
-The increasing trend is resonating with the expectations of Fig.~\ref{Fig:Rimp} and matches the increasingly risk averse sentiments on the global markets (from borderline careless prior the crisis to strongly risk averse currently).
+Although this experiment uses only 2/3 of the data (10 out of 15 years) and we can expect significant additional noise, we see that the risk aversion levels remain realistic.
+The increasing trend resonates with the expectations of Fig.~\ref{Fig:Rimp} and matches the increasingly risk averse sentiments on the global markets (from borderline careless prior the crisis to strongly risk averse after the crisis).
+These qualitative points support our confidence in the main results.